bonarhyme/Color-Tint-And-Shade-Generator/README.md

  My creator [bonarhyme](https://twitter.com/bonarhyme) was finding it irksome to easily swittch between a particular shade or tint of a color and so decided to make me to ease up his work.

  ### How can I be used?
- To use my services visit [colortsgenerator.netlify.app](colortsgenerator.netlify.app).
+ To use my services visit [https://colortsgenerator.netlify.app](colortsgenerator.netlify.app).
 Note that you need an understanding of how hexidecimal color (hex color) codes work.

  ### How are hex colors used?
  Hex color codes simplifies the naming convention of colors unlike other primary naming conventions such as the hsla (hue, saturation, lightness and alpha).